citp/privacy-policy-historical/g/go/got/gotickets.com.md

 ## Who We May Share Your Data With

-We may share your personal information with third parties (including the NFL Entities as indicated above) for third party marketing purposes.
+We may share your personal information with third parties.
 The parties we may share your information with include:

 Our Service Providers: We employ other business service providers and individuals to perform certain functions on our behalf for various purposes including email services, web analytics, marketing, and customer service.
 They may have access to personally identifiable information needed to perform their functions, but are restricted from using or disclosing it for other purposes, like sending you marketing offers about their products.

 Affiliates: We may share your information (including, without limitation, personally identifiable information) with all members of our corporate family, including, without limitation, our subsidiaries and affiliates.

-Third Party Partners: We may share your information with third party(s) so that they may send you information or direct marketing offers, unless you tell us not to by following the instructions in the Opt-in and Opt-out section above.
+Third Party Partners: We may share your information with third party(s) (including the NFL and all other game/event organizers and participating schools/teams) for third party marketing purposes so that they may send you information or direct marketing offers, unless you tell us not to by following the instructions in the Opt-in and Opt-out section above.

 Contest Co-Sponsors: We may share your information with our co-sponsor(s) if we obtain your information in connection with a contest, sweepstakes, offering, or other promotional activity that is jointly offered by us and any third parties, unless you instruct us not to by following the instructions in the Opt-in and Opt-out section above.